-UN human rights treaty bodies have also increasingly addressed the impact of climate change on human rights, calling on States to reduce greenhouse gas emissions and take measures to mitigate the adverse consequences of climate change.5 The UN Human Rights Committee, for example, in interpreting the right to life, protected under Article 6 of the International Covenant on Civil and Political Rights (ICCPR), described as "a fundamental right whose effective protection is the prerequisite for the enjoyment of all other human rights" and the entitlement "to enjoy a life with dignity," has highlighted how "[e]nvironmental degradation, climate change and unsustainable development constitute some of the most pressing and serious threats to the ability of present and future generations to enjoy the right to life."
-In another instance, the UN Committee on Economic, Social and Cultural Rights (CESCR) issued a statement on climate change and the Covenant in the context of the Intergovernmental Panel on Climate Change (IPCC) report on global warming by 1.5°C, which welcomed that courts had "accepted to hear claims filed by victims of climate change or by non-governmental organisations," lauding the "essential role" played by human rights mechanisms in "protecting human rights by ensuring that States avoid taking measures that could accelerate climate change, and that they dedicate the maximum available resources to the adoption of measures that could mitigate climate change."7
+UN human rights treaty bodies have increasingly addressed the impact of climate change on human rights, calling on States to reduce greenhouse gas emissions and take measures to mitigate the adverse consequences of climate change.
+The UN Human Rights Committee has interpreted the right to life, under Article 6 of the International Covenant on Civil and Political Rights (ICCPR), to be "a fundamental right whose effective protection is the prerequisite for the enjoyment of all other human rights" and an entitlement "to enjoy a life with dignity"; the Committee has highlighted how "[e]nvironmental degradation, climate change and unsustainable development constitute some of the most pressing and serious threats to the ability of present and future generations to enjoy the right to life."
+In another instance, the UN Committee on Economic, Social and Cultural Rights (CESCR) issued a statement on climate change and the Covenant in the context of the Intergovernmental Panel on Climate Change (IPCC) report on global warming by 1.5°C, which noted that courts had "accepted to hear claims filed by victims of climate change or by non-governmental organisations," lauding the "essential role" played by human rights mechanisms in "protecting human rights by ensuring that States avoid taking measures that could accelerate climate change, and that they dedicate the maximum available resources to the adoption of measures that could mitigate climate change."

-Additionally, UN Special Rapporteurs have highlighted the consequences of climate change on the enjoyment of a healthy environment and related ESCER.8 For example, the UN Special Rapporteur on Human Rights and the Environment has issued several reports which affirm that combating climate change is critical for ensuring the full realization of the right to a healthy environment.
+UN Special Rapporteurs have also highlighted the consequences of climate change on the enjoyment of a healthy environment and related ESCER.
+The Special Rapporteur on Human Rights and the Environment issued several reports affirming that combating climate change is critical to the full realisation of the right to a healthy environment.